wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/manage.md

 ## Add or remove members from a case

 You can add or remove members to manage who can access the case.
-However, before a member can access and perform tasks in an Advanced eDiscovery case, you must add the user to the eDiscovery Manager role group on the **Permissions** page in the [Microsoft 365 Defender portal](https://security.microsoft.com?azure-portal=true).
+However, before a member can access and perform tasks in an eDiscovery case, you must add the user to the eDiscovery Manager role group on the **Permissions** page in the [Microsoft 365 Defender portal](https://security.microsoft.com?azure-portal=true).

-On the **Advanced eDiscovery** page, go to the case that you want to add a member to.
+On the **eDiscovery** page, go to the case that you want to add a member to.

 1. Click the **Settings** tab and then click **Select** in the **Access & permissions** tile.
 1. Click **Update.**